Determining the sales tax treatment of shipping and handling can be complicated. The short answer is: the rules vary by state.

 If you are a vendor who delivers taxable goods using your own vehicle or personnel to a customer in a state where you have a sales tax nexus:

 - In many states, charges for delivery made by the seller’s own vehicles or employees are considered part of the overall sale of the taxable goods and are therefore typically subject to sales tax, even if separately stated.
-The logic often is that the delivery is an integral part of making the sale.
+The logic is often that delivery is an integral part of making the sale.

 Scenario 2: Third-Party Common Carrier Delivers Goods (e.g., UPS, FedEx, USPS)